 like a binary search tree or jump list) till its size reaches a threshold, at which stage it’s written on disc (this functionality is known as a flush).

-Assessing the information requires hunting all disk-resident areas of the tree, checking the in-memory table, and mixing their contents prior to returning the outcome.
+Assessing the information requires hunting all disk-resident areas of the tree, checking the in-memory table, and mixing their contents before returning the outcome.

 Figure 5 displays the arrangement of an LSM-tree: a memory-resident table used for writes.

 Whenever the memory table is big enough, its sprinkled contents are written on the disc.
-Reads are served, hitting both disc- and – memory-resident tables, necessitating a mix process to recreate the information.
+Reads are served, hitting both discs- and – memory-resident tables, necessitating a mixed process to recreate the information.